EasyJet Flight 6074

-EasyJet Flight 6074 was a scheduled flight on 15 September 2006 from Alicante, Spain, to Bristol, United Kingdom, on an Airbus A319-111.
+EasyJet Flight 6074 was a scheduled flight on 15 September 2006 from Alicante, Spain, to Bristol, United Kingdom, on an Airbus A319.
 The flight suffered severe electrical failures during its flight and, as a result, it nearly collided with an American Airlines Boeing 777.
 The pilots continued their flight to Bristol and executed a successful emergency landing saving all 144 occupants onboard.

 Aircraft

-The aircraft involved was a brand-new Airbus A319-111, MSN 2691, registered as G-EZAC, which was manufactured by Airbus Industrie in 2006.
-It had logged 1962 airframe hours and 1428 takeoff and landing cycles and was powered by two CFM International CFM56-5B5/P engines.
+The aircraft involved was an Airbus A319-111, MSN 2691, registered as G-EZAC, which was manufactured by Airbus Industrie in 2006.
+It had logged 1,962 airframe hours and 1,428 takeoff and landing cycles and was powered by two CFM International CFM56-5B5/P engines.